10 Ways to Save the Bees

 4. Provide Trees for Bees

 Did you know that bees get most of their nectar from trees?
 When a tree blooms, it provides hundreds — if not thousands — of blossoms to feed from.
 Trees are not only a great food source for bees, but also an essential habitat.
 Tree leaves and resin provide nesting material for bees, while natural wood cavities make excellent shelters.
-With deforestation and development on the rise, you can help bolster bee habitats by caring for trees and joining tree-planting parties in your area.
+Native trees such as maples, redbuds, and black cherry all attract and support bees.
+You can help bolster bee food sources and habitat by caring for and planting trees.
+Trees are also great at sequestering carbon, managing our watersheds, and cooling air temperatures.

 5. Create a Bee Bath